techidaily/site-bypass-frp/source/_posts/in-2024-how-to-bypass-google-frp-lock-on-itel-devices-by-drfone-android.md

 The ****Itel P55T FRP code**** serves as a protective barrier.
 It prevents unauthorized individuals from utilizing the Itel P55T device after it has been reset.
 By requesting the Google account credentials tied to the Itel P55T device, it acts as an extra layer of security.
 This ensures that only authorized users can access and operate the Itel P55T device.
 In essence, the Itel P55T FRP code is an integral security feature that reinforces user authentication.

 It prevents unauthorized access to the Itel P55T device, providing additional protection.
-Each [Itel device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html)possesses a distinct FRP (Factory Reset Protection) code.
+Each [Itel device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html) possesses a distinct FRP (Factory Reset Protection) code.
 It is linked to the Google account that was previously synchronized with the Itel P55T device.
 It activates when you perform a factory reset on your Itel smartphone without signing out of the associated Google account.

 ### Usage of Itel P55T FRP Code